miryokuu/APCSA2019/CONTRIBUTING.md

 ## Prerequisites

-* You're a student in compsci at LAHS
+* You're a student in compsci at LAHS (meaning i can see you irl)
 * Java knowledge
 * Git knowledge (pls)
 * (Recommended) use Eclipse IDE